 d) the name of the faculty member who will evaluate the work (that name will appear on the new Form I-20)

 e) how the work will be evaluated and how many units of credit will be given and when the credit will be granted.
-The credit must be given under a specific course number in the student’s major field of study in the term in which the CPT is conducted or in the immediate term following the CPT.
+The credit must be given under a specific course number in the student’s major field of study in the term in which the CPT is conducted.

 f) Name and address of company/organization, including zip code where the CPT will be conducted.